Tuition and Financial Aid

 Students should apply directly to the University Office of Graduate Financial Aid for loans to fund their education and for any need-based financial aid administered by the University (for example, the campus work study program) for which they might qualify.
 All documents intended to satisfy requirements for such financial aid should be sent directly to the Office of Graduate Financial Aid.

-The Graduate Library Pre-Professional Program, administered by The Catholic University of America Libraries with the cooperation of the School of Library and Information Science, provides selected students in the Library and Information Science program with pre-professional work experience in the University libraries.
+The Graduate Library Pre-Professional Program, administered by The Catholic University of America Libraries with the cooperation of the Department of Library and Information Science, provides selected students in the Library and Information Science program with pre-professional work experience in the University libraries.
 The GLP Program allows students to complete their degree requirements within a two-year period and combines full-time, salaried work with part-time study.
 Participants receive the Graduate Library Pre-Professional Scholarship, which provides six credit hours of tuition per semester.
 The GLP program is administered by the Mullen Library (202-319-5055).
 More details and information on how to apply are posted on their website at their Graduate Library Preprofessional (GLP) Program web page.

 The Howard and Matilde Rovelstad scholarship is offered to students who are already enrolled in LIS who have demonstrated exceptional qualities.
 For more information about the Rovelstad scholarship.

 Many third-parties offer financial aid for library students.
 The American Library Association, in addition to its own scholarship program (ALA Scholarship Program), keeps an annual directory of awards from state library agencies, national and state library associations, local libraries, academic institutions, and foundations who give some form of financial assistance.